 - To provide fair, reliable and effective resolutions in a timely fashion.

 Employee Relations Procedures:

-In turn, the supervisor should be prepared to listen effectively to the employee’s concerns and, where applicable, explain clearly his or her reasoning behind the decision or conduct at issue.
+In turn, the supervisor should be prepared to listen effectively to the employee’s concerns and, where applicable, explain clearly their reasoning behind the decision or conduct at issue.
 The supervisor should promptly communicate to the employee either at the meeting or promptly after the meeting the intended next steps and/or any resolutions or other decisions (including the decision not to change the decision or action at issue) reached.
-The supervisor may, where appropriate, confirm his or her decision in writing.
+The supervisor may, where appropriate, confirm their decision in writing.

 Supervisors are primarily responsible for managing job performance and behavioral issues within their departments.
 Supervisors are expected to provide coaching and ongoing feedback to help employees perform and to make them aware of performance and other deficiencies, and to promptly address deficiencies when they arise.
 This may include, for example, providing a verbal warning as described below.
 When supervisors need assistance resolving a conflict, they should contact Human Resources, which may involve the Ombuds and/or the Office of Equal Opportunity Programs where appropriate.

 If discussion(s) between the employee and supervisor does not result in a satisfactory resolution, or if the employee is uncomfortable with approaching his or her supervisor independently, or if the supervisor believes involving a third party would be helpful in resolving performance concerns, this optional step is available to employees or supervisors to request to meet with one another together with another appropriate individual and attempt to resolve their issue.
 This may include, but not limited to, the Ombuds or Human Resources.
 As with any attempt at conflict resolution, an open exchange of information is critical for success.
 A facilitated discussion may be able to help both the employee and the supervisor to express their thoughts, concerns and willingness to find a resolution.